casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 <img class="align-center" src={useBaseUrl("/image/dApp/sidecar-diagram.png")} alt="Sidecar components and architecture diagram" width="800"/>

-Visit GitHub for the latest information on [system architecture](https://github.com/CasperLabs/event-sidecar/#system-components--architecture) and to view the [source code](https://github.com/CasperLabs/event-sidecar).
+Visit [GitHub](https://github.com/CasperLabs/event-sidecar/) for the latest source code and information on [system architecture](https://github.com/CasperLabs/event-sidecar/#system-components--architecture).

 The [Node's Event Stream](/operators/node-events) page explains the various event types emitted by the node and available through the Sidecar service.

-[Monitoring the Event Stream](/operators/event-sidecar/#monitoring-the-event-stream) section also gives a brief example on how to monitor Sidecar events.
+Also, the section on [Monitoring the Event Stream](/operators/event-sidecar/#monitoring-the-event-stream) gives a brief example on how to monitor Sidecar events.